sebfault/architecure-kata-sandbox/ADRs/ADR_1.markdown

 # 1. CloudWatch events to schedule AWS Lambda Functions.
-This will be used to trigger polling for extrenal APIs
+To be used for triggering polling to extrenal APIs

 ## Status
 Accepted